rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 @@
 Output lets you set the voltage on a pin, again either high or low.
 @@
-Each and every pin on the LPC can be used as a GPIO pin, and each can independently set to either mode.
+Every pin on the LPC can be used as a GPIO pin, and can be independently set to act as an input or output.

-Throughout this chapter we'll be walking you through two simple projects, reading the state of a button, and making an LED blink.
+In this chapter we will show how to complete 2 tasks, reading the state of a button, and making an LED blink.
 @@
-Using what you learn from that, you'll be able to start building more complex devices.
+Using what you learn from that, you'll be able to start building more complex devices, and even implementing simple communications protocols.

 ## GPIO Output ##

-The first half of GPIO is the output, and it's a relatively simple system, compared to the other parts of the LPC, but it's also one of the most versatile and powerful.
+GPIO output is an incredibly versatile and powerful tool, especially given that it takes little effort to use and control it.
 @@
-For the moment we'll limit ourselves to turning LEDs on and off, but the same tools can be used to create much more complex devices.
-@@
-You can control the output through a simple process, first you tell the LPC that a specific pin should be used as an output, and then you tell the LPC whether the pin should be held low or high.
+Once you've chosen a pin, the process to use it is straighforward; first you tell the LPC that the pin should be used as an output, and then you tell the LPC whether the pin should be held low or high.
 @@
 The interesting part is how exactly you can give the LPC instructions, and what